9 Simple Ways to Fix High CPU Usage in Chromium Browsers

 7. Uninstall and Reinstall Chromium Browser

-There is a possibility that your current chromium-browser version is outdated or buggy.
+There is a possibility that your current Chromium browser version is outdated or buggy.
 In that case, the best solution is to uninstall and reinstall your browser.
 It is worth trying the shot:

 Step 2.
 Go to Programs > Programs and Features and look for your chromium-browser.